esthermdev/very-good-support/README.md

 This project is a React-based web application designed to facilitate speech therapists in managing their therapy services effectively.
 It provides a user-friendly platform for therapists to connect with clients, schedule appointments, and maintain communication seamlessly.

-## Deployment

-This project was deployed using Firebase on Google Cloud, and is accessible [here](https://very-good-support-v1.web.app/).

 ## Key Features

 #### - Homepage